antony/sveltekit-adapter-browser-extension/README.md

 ## Try it

+An example barebone app exists at `./example-app`.
+You can `npm run build` here and install the extension.

+### To try with your own app:

 Install the adapter and `npm run build`.
 Go to your browser's extension page and install unpacked extension - point it at the build directory within your app.

 If you get an error about `_app` being a disallowed folder, delete `_app` from within the build dir.
 It appears there sometimes and I'm not sure why - I'll fix as soon as possible!